 • The town is small.
 You should be able to find the center within a few blocks from the Bus Station.

-• There are several hostels operating in the area.
+• Several hostels are operating in the area.
 Most have bikes you can rent for the day.
 If not there are several bike rental companies in the town center.
-In fact, I would say rent from those guys instead.
+I would say rent from those guys instead.
 They have better quality bikes.

 • You can take the Flecha Bus all the way to the Garganta Del Diablo and ride it back down.
-You also can ride the 100km of the Quebrada route.
+You also can tour the 100km of the Quebrada route.